.pa-inline-buttons .et_pb_button_module_wrapper { display: inline-block; }

 Common expressions with “venire”

-Ultimately, venire appears in a number of expressions or chunks* that you can memorize and use in your Italian conversations.
+Venire appears in many expressions you can use in your Italian conversations:

-• mi viene in mente or non mi viene in mente – it comes (or not) to mind my mind
+• Mi viene in mente or non mi viene in mente – it comes (or not) to my mind

 Serena Capilli